-How do you even begin searching for states that pay you to move there, though?
+How do you even begin searching for states that pay you to move there?
 How do you know you’re finding the best opportunities?
 What would they even look like?
-These answers are different for everyone, of course, but we can help you get started.
+These answers are different for everyone, but we can help you get started.

 States that pay you to move there: too good to be true?

-Before you even begin your search, however, it’s smart to understand why you want to move in the first place.
+Before you even begin your search, however, it’s wise to understand why you want to move in the first place.

 Sit down and create a list of questions.
 Be honest with your answers (that’s the key!), and remember there isn’t a right or wrong answer.
 Here are a few to start with:

 - Why do you want to move out of state?

 - What would you want your life in a new state to look like?